rizveeredwan/Bangla-Parts-of-Speech-Tagger/Readme.md

 using uni gram probability.
 But you can set weight here to tri gram probability and bi gram probability if you want and bring modification in q function.
 For any kind of help mail me at rarndc@gmail.com.

+Contributors of this project are,
+a) Shahriar Sajib
+b) Redwan Ahmed Rizvee
+c) Muntasir Wahed.